nocapro/scn-ts-core/docs/flow.todo.md

 ---

 show legend in output area as small float window just like vscode navigator, not in formatting options.

+---

+show legend in output area as small float window just like vscode navigator, not in output header... also replace with copy iconbutton that legend iconbutton

 === DONE